 In addition to this dynamic newsletter campaign, it is also possible to integrate other channels.
 Push messages are particularly suitable for this.
 Did you know that with Web Push your messages arrive regardless of whether the recipient is currently on your website or not?
 So if your customer doesn’t look at his e-mails all too often, it might be a a way to reach him.

-For the mobile users among your customers, WhatsApp offers a good channel to get in touch with them.
-By the way, both Web Push and WhatsApp messages can easily integrate links and images.
-These channels are therefore predestined for offers with a short availability.
+By the way, Web Push messages can easily integrate links and images.
+This channel is therefore predestined for offers with a short availability.
 This means that your customers can no longer miss a single offer.
-Web Push and WhatsApp messages can also be easily sent from the EMM.
+Web Push messages can also be easily sent from the EMM.

 Term Black Friday: Attention trademark law!